delizoderek/uwbootcamp_code-quiz/README.md

 # Coding Quiz
 The goal of this assignment was to manipulate the DOM of the webpage using javascript and create a coding quiz.
 The quiz needed to have a local scoreboard that tracked the top scoring users.
 The criteria for the assignment is outlined [here](./assets/AssignmentCriteria.md).

+# What I did
+In general, I broke the webpage up into sections.
+The header is static and keeps the same format no matter what content is loaded.
+The quiz area I broke into 3 elements.
+One handles the heading for the page content, which changes depending on the page that is loaded.
+The second, is the main holder for content elements (multiple choice answers, initials field, highscores, etc.).
+The third is the status box, which is primarily used for letting the user know if they got the question right or wrong.
+There are some cases where it is used to hold content.

 # Resources
 - [How to get and set CSS Variables with JavaScript](https://davidwalsh.name/css-variables-javascript)
 - [String Split](https://www.w3schools.com/jsref/jsref_split.asp)